quicbit-js/qb-utf8-ez/readme.md

 by the <code>buffer()</code> function such as string or array of code points.

-## escape_illegal(buffer, opt)
+## escape_illegal(src, opt)

-Escape illegal characters in the given buffer in place or returning a new buffer.
+Return a buffer with illegal characters replaced.
+If a single character or number escape is given, the buffer will be changed in place and returned.
+If an escape expression is given, a new (longer) buffer will be returned copied from the old with the escaped areas.
 Options <code>escape</code>, <code>off</code>, and <code>lim</code> work as they
 do with <code>string()</code>, above.